0xSTVNDZ/TributePage/README.md

 To get a local copy up and running follow these simple steps.

-### Prerequisites

 ### Installation

+git clone repositiory and open index.html

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+A tribute page for freeCodeCamp's Responsive Web Design Certification.
+Project 1/5

 ## Features
--
+- Responsive images
+- Basic use of html and css

 ## Project Status
-Project is: _completed_ _inprogress_
+Project is: _inprogress_

 ## Room for Improvement
--
+- add more info

 To do:
--
+- begin

 <!-- CONTRIBUTING -->
 ## Contributing